 If the arbitrator decides against you and upholds the eviction, they'll issue an order of possession.
 This order gives your landlord the legal right to take back the unit.

 Where the dispute hearing takes place after the effective date set out in the eviction notice, the order will state a deadline for when you must move out.
 Setting this deadline is the arbitrator’s decision.
 The branch’s current policy says that the standard timeline is to give tenants seven days from the date of the order to move out.
+In the hearing, you can ask the arbitrator for more time to move out.
+For example, you might mention that you have children in school, a disability that makes moving difficult, or limited financial resources.

 Even with an order of possession, your landlord cannot physically remove you or your belongings, change the locks or seize your property.
 Only a court-ordered bailiff can enforce the order, and only after your landlord goes through additional legal steps.
 If your landlord tries to force you out or lock you out themselves, this is illegal.
 We cover this process more here.